SrParavel/health-profile/README.md

 									<table>
 									<tr>
 										<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/src/components/form/NumberField.tsx'>NumberField.tsx</a></b></td>
-										<td>- Defines a reusable NumberField component for rendering input fields with labels and units<br>- It enhances form usability by providing a structured layout for numeric input fields within the project's component architecture.</td>
+										<td>- Defines a reusable NumberField component for rendering input fields with labels and units<br>- It enhances form usability by providing a structured layout for numeric inputs<br>- This component encapsulates input handling logic and styling, promoting consistency across the application's form components.</td>
 									</tr>
 									<tr>
 										<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/src/components/form/Button.tsx'>Button.tsx</a></b></td>
-										<td>- The Button component enhances user interface by rendering styled buttons with primary or secondary variants<br>- It leverages React to manage button attributes and appearance, contributing to a cohesive design system within the project architecture.</td>
+										<td>- The Button component in the risk-app project renders a customizable button with primary or secondary styling<br>- It encapsulates button behavior and appearance, enhancing reusability and consistency across the application.</td>
 									</tr>
 									<tr>
 										<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/src/components/form/SelectField.tsx'>SelectField.tsx</a></b></td>
-										<td>- Enables rendering a select field with a label and options for categorical selection<br>- The component enhances user interaction by providing a dropdown menu with predefined choices<br>- This contributes to a seamless user experience within the form components of the project.</td>
+										<td>- Enables rendering a select field with a label and categorical options<br>- The component enhances user interaction by allowing selection from a list of options<br>- This contributes to a seamless form input experience within the project's architecture.</td>
 									</tr>
 									<tr>
 										<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/src/components/form/Label.tsx'>Label.tsx</a></b></td>
-										<td>Defines a reusable React component for labels in forms, enhancing accessibility and styling consistency across the project.</td>
+										<td>Defines a reusable React component for labels with customizable styling and attributes, enhancing form elements in the project's architecture.</td>
 									</tr>
 									<tr>
 										<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/src/components/form/ToggleField.tsx'>ToggleField.tsx</a></b></td>
-										<td>- Implements a toggle field component for forms, including a label, description, and checkbox with a check icon<br>- Styled based on the checked state, it enhances user interaction in the risk management application.</td>
+										<td>- ToggleField component renders a customizable toggle input with a label and description<br>- It leverages the Label component and React icons for styling<br>- The component encapsulates the logic for handling the toggle state and appearance based on user interaction.</td>
 									</tr>
 									<tr>
 										<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/src/components/form/RadioGroup.tsx'>RadioGroup.tsx</a></b></td>
-										<td>- RadioGroup component renders a group of radio buttons with a specified label and options<br>- It enhances user interaction by allowing selection from a list of categorical options<br>- This component encapsulates the logic for rendering and handling radio button inputs within the form structure of the application.</td>
+										<td>- RadioGroup component renders a group of radio buttons with a specified label and options<br>- It enhances user interaction by allowing selection from a list of categorical options<br>- This component plays a crucial role in the form section of the project, facilitating user input and data submission.</td>
 									</tr>
 									</table>
 								</blockquote>